soeilin/Debt_Finance/Risk_Analytics/01_Portfolio_KPI_Monitoring/README.md

 • Early arrears (DPD1) rose consistently during Feb–Mar, feeding into higher DPD30 in Apr–May.
 • Approval tightening in Jul–Aug contributed to a stabilisation in bad rate in Sep.
 • Vintage bad rate deterioration in Dec signals potential new-book quality issues.
-• Utilisation trending up in Q4, hinting at behavioural liquidity stress.
+• Utilisation trending up in Q4, hinting at behavioural liquidity stress

 ## Skills Demonstrated